-- into practice is planned for 2025 - \rightarrow Making CO2 information available for the campaign in question.
-The target is to be met in 2025. - \rightarrow Increased recycling of paper posters in 2025. - → Increasing the proportion of recycled raw materials in the production of vinyl posters. - sible modification of the document is planned.
+- Development of a tool to calculate the campaign's carbon footprint.
+Testing and implementation of the tool into practice is planned for 2025; - making CO2 information available for the campaign in question.
+The target is to be met in 2025. - increasing the circularity of posters by increasing the proportion of recycled paper in new posters, - Increased recycling of paper posters in 2025. - increasing the proportion of recycled raw materials in the production of vinyl posters - increase recycling of vinyl posters by 2027.
+Development and publication of an AMS factsheet on good practices in the circular economy to be made available to customers.
+An annual review of the factsheet and possible modification of the document is planned;